Python1320/vr_audience_fire/README.md

  - Allow you to send fire
  - Respawn afterwards
+ - Fires in worlds cannot make you catch on fire.
+Worlds cannot have contact senders :(

 ### How does it work
 When someone uses a flame thrower, they have a [contact sender](https://creators.vrchat.com/avatars/avatar-dynamics/contacts/) with tag "fire".
 Your avatar then has a contact receiver (from this addon's prefab) with the same tag "fire" which sets an avatar parameter "fire" temporarily.
 This is relayed via [OSC](https://docs.vrchat.com/docs/osc-overview) to helper application, which sends another OSC message back to VRChat to turn on [boolean avatar parameter](https://creators.vrchat.com/avatars/animator-parameters/) named `fire_effect`, which stays on, and is networked to other players so they can see fire.
 This networked status can then be used to turn on a fire gameobject (from the prefab), which has a fire particle effect.